The current state of contact lens technology

 Myopia management and lens technology

-Most recently, Euclid Vision Corporation has officially introduced its Be Free Day lens, a silicone hydrogel (Toufilcon B) daily disposable.
-The new lens utilizes dual action technology developed by Brien Holden Vision Institute (BHVI), which worked in collaboration with Euclid to create the lens, according to a news release.1
+Most recently, Euclid Vision Corporation officially introduced its Be Free Day lens, a silicone hydrogel (Toufilcon B) daily disposable lens.
+The new lens utilizes dual-action technology developed by the Brien Holden Vision Institute (BHVI), which collaborated with Euclid to create the lens, according to a news release.1

-Additionally, over the past year, CooperVision’s MiSight 1 day contact lenses have proven support in slowing the progression of myopia in children 8-12 years old.
-Findings from a study published in Ophthalmic and Physiological Optics in February 2025 reinforced prescribing confidence in the lens for higher prescriptions.2 Specifically, the lens demonstrated the lenses’ ability to deliver consistent retinal defocus in a more prolate-shaped eye, commonly associated with higher myopia.
-According to a news release, these findings are consistent with the lenses’ optical profile that has shown to slow myopia progression in age-appropriate children in powers to correct low and moderate levels of myopia.
-Another study published in May 2025 suggested that myopia control gains with lens wear were sustained after treatment, with no rebound effect found.3
+Additionally, over the past year, CooperVision’s MiSight 1 day contact lenses have proved they can slow the progression of myopia in children aged 8 to 12 years.
+Findings from a study published in Ophthalmic and Physiological Optics in February 2025 reinforced prescribing confidence in the lens for higher prescriptions.2 Specifically, the lens demonstrated an ability to deliver consistent retinal defocus in a more prolate-shaped eye, commonly associated with higher myopia.
+According to a news release, these findings are consistent with the lenses’ optical profile, which has been shown to slow myopia progression in age-appropriate children, in powers to correct low and moderate levels of myopia.
+Data from another study published in May 2025 suggested that myopia control gains with lens wear were sustained after treatment, with no rebound effect found.3

 Specialty lens

-The recent Global Specialty Lens Symposium (GSLS) 2026 conference highlighted the success eye care providers have been experiencing with particular wavefront-guided and higher-order aberration-correcting scleral lenses.
-Those such as Jason Jedlicka, OD, FAAO, and Jamie Kuzniar, OD, FAAO, FSLS, presented key clinical data during the conference, which took place from January 7-10 in Las Vegas, Nevada.
-Specifically, Kuzniar found success with Bausch + Lomb’s Zenlens Chroma HOA lens.
+The recent Global Specialty Lens Symposium (GSLS) 2026 highlighted the success eye care providers have been achieving with particular wavefront-guided, higher-order aberration-correcting scleral lenses.
+Jason Jedlicka, OD, FAAO; and Jamie Kuzniar, OD, FAAO, FSLS, presented key clinical data during the conference, which took place from January 7 to 10 in Las Vegas, Nevada.
+Specifically, Kuzniar has found success with Bausch + Lomb’s Zenlens CHROMA HOA lens.

-“The main thing that practitioners can take away is, if you're not doing HOA sclerals, we need to start this is definitely a need that is out there, and we know that it will make a huge difference for our patients.
-It's just there's not a lot of access right now.
-So I have patients that drive from far distances because they want these lenses, they want the technology, and we know that it works.
+“The main thing that practitioners can take away is, if you're not doing HOA sclerals, we need to start.
+This is definitely a need…, and we know that it will make a huge difference for our patients.
+It's just [that] there's not a lot of access right now.
+So I have patients [who] drive from far distances because they want these lenses, they want the technology, and we know that it works.
 So this is more proof that it does work,” Kuzniar said.

 Lenses for astigmatism

-Recent clinical contact lens data from Johnson & Johnson pertains to its Acuvue Oasys Max 1-Day for Astigmatism contact lens, which demonstrated higher higher end-of-day comfort when compared to Dailies Total1 for Astigmatism.
-The Oasys lens were also rated higher in overall opinion and in all comfort metrics in the study.
-Regarding vision on computer screens and digital device use, the lens was also preferred (65%) in comparison to the dailies (16%).4 When the Oasys lens was worn after the dailies, positive feedback of overall opinion increased to 80% compared to 33.3% when the dailies were worn after the Oasys lens.4
+Recent clinical data from Johnson & Johnson regarding its Acuvue Oasys Max 1-Day for astigmatism contact lens demonstrated higher end-of-day comfort than Dailies Total1 for Astigmatism.
+The Oasys lens was also rated higher in overall opinion and all comfort metrics in the study.
+Regarding vision on computer screens and digital device use, the lens was also preferred (65%) over dailies (16%).4 When the Oasys lens was worn after the dailies, positive feedback of overall opinion increased to 80% compared with 33.3% when the dailies were worn after the Oasys lens.4

-When looking to the future of contact lens technology, Giovanna Olivares, OD, stated that she expects the patient experience to take center stage.
-“I think that we should see in contact lens technology, the evolvement of providing that patient with the best experience possible.
+Looking to the future of contact lens technology, Giovanna Olivares, OD, expects the patient experience to take center stage.
+“I think that we should see in contact lens technology the [evolution] of providing that patient with the best experience possible.
 So I think it's gone beyond just giving them great visual acuity, but it's really going into providing the best performance for their vision and comfort that they can possibly have,” she said.

 Newsletter